franco-ortega/100-days-of-code/log2.md

 Because this is a take-home project for an interview, I am not allowed to post the code online, but here are links to resources that I used to build it:
 1. [Redis](https://redis.io/)
 1. [Web Dev Simplified](https://www.youtube.com/watch?v=jgpVdJB2sKQ)

 ---
+---

+### Day 44: Monday, September 13, 2021

+**Project:** Take-Home Project (Fullstack app)

+**Tech:** React, Node, Express, Redis, webhooks

+**Today's Progress:** I created the logic that allowed the server to process data in a very specific way outlined in the requirement.
+There were 9 pieces of data that had to be sent to an external API for processing, and the processing of each piece of data resulted in  multiple incoming requests to my server.
+However, I could not send all 9 pieces of data together or immediately consecutively.
+I could only send 3 pieces of data to start, and when 1 piece was completed, then I could send out the next one.

+**Thoughts:** I tried building the logic to handle all this complexity right from the start.
+However, the combination of multiple loops and conditional statments wound up being too much to track all at once off the bat.
+I scrapped this effort and restarted with a simpler approach.
+First, I desgined the server to process only the first piece of data.
+Then, when that was working, I added loops so it would process every piece of data right away.
+After that was completed, I finally added the conditional statments to check if a piece of data had been completed, and if so, to send out the next piece of data.

+Everything appeared to be working properly except for one piece of data that never completed processing.
+I would later find out that there was a bug for this piece of data in the external API.
+It must have been intentionally placed there as a test.
+I hadn't considered that a take-home project would provide me with broken code, but I can understand why that was done, and now I know to look for such things in the future.

+**Link(s)**
+Because this is a take-home project for an interview, I am not allowed to post the code online.

+---